A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Personal Statement

-His films explore the slippery territory between history, lived experience and fantasy.
+Frédéric Moffet (he/him) is an award-winning French-Canadian filmmaker, artist, educator, editor, and cultural worker.
+His work explores the slippery territory between history, lived experience, and fantasy.
+He loves to read, goes to the gym regularly, and sleeps very well.
+He is often worried about the state of the world.
 His projects include: The Job, Goddess of Speed, Horsey, Fever Freaks, The Magic Hedge, Adresse Permanente, The Faithful, POSTFACE, Jean Genet in Chicago, and Hard Fat.

 Awards